New blow for Eco City as Mercedes terminates distributor deal

 San-Francisco based Uber, backed by heavyweight investors including Goldman Sachs and Google, allows customers to book and pay for a taxi using an app on their smartphones.

-Eco City’s 76.6 percent-owned subsidiary One80 owns the license for the rear-wheel steering system used in the Mercedes Vito taxi, making the vehicle fit for approval under strict rules governing London taxis.
+Eco City’s 76.6 percent-owned subsidiary One80 owns the licence for the rear-wheel steering system used in the Mercedes Vito taxi, making the vehicle fit for approval under strict rules governing London taxis.

-Eco City has a market capitalization of about 1.5 million pounds ($2.5 million).
+Eco City has a market capitalisation of about 1.5 million pounds ($2.5 million).